kennywlino/Speech-RPG-Game/README.md

 In order to run the game, you must have Python 3 (and not Python 2).
 You must also install the SpeechRecognition module found [here](https://pypi.python.org/pypi/SpeechRecognition/).
+To use the feedback module, NLTK must be installed.

 You will also need a microphone to do the recording.

 ## Release History
+* 0.1.1 - 6/14/17
+    * README edited to mention NLTK dependencies.
 * 0.1.1 - 6/8/17
     * README finally added.
 * 0.1.0 - 4/26/17